opnsense/docs/source/development/frontend/models.rst

 relevant for your application or module and think of the rules it should comply to (for example, if you need an email address you might want to validate the input).
-Designing the actual model is as simple as creating an xml file and putting in your structure, the name of our xml file should be the same as the base name of our model suffixed by .xml.
+Designing the actual model is as simple as creating an xml file and putting in your structure, the name of our XML file should be the same as the base name of our model suffixed by .xml.

 Using the same model, we would create the following file: